ojonatan/udacity.com-nd004-p1-portfolio-website/README.md

 # FSND P1 - Portfolio Website Project

-A Portfolio Site based on a design mockup PDF
+A Portfolio Site based on a design mockup PDF.

 ## Highlights